nschlia/ffmpegfs/README.md

 **New in in 2.9 (2021-12-XX):**

 - **Feature:** [Issue #97](https://github.com/nschlia/ffmpegfs/issues/97):  Added options to chose different codecs.
 The audio codec can be selected with --audiocodec, for videos use --videocodec.
+- **Feature:** [Issue #109](https://github.com/nschlia/ffmpegfs/issues/109):  Allow user defined file extensions for source files.
+By default, only standard extensions are accepted, i.e., mp4, ts, avi etc. Arbitrary file extensions can be defined now, e.g. using --extensions=xxx,abc,yxz,aaa to also convert files ending with .xxx, .abc and so on.

 ### Version 2.8 released